Charles G. Hull

 999 Peachtree Street NE, Suite 1400, Atlanta, GA 30309

-Gensler’s clients span a variety of market sectors and occupy different countries.
-Of the firm’s 3,500 clients, 40 belong to the 50 top-ranked Fortune 500 companies, and 10 belong to the top 10 technology companies in the United States.
-Singled out for its success in designing offices, the firm works on projects ranging from large-scale to small, private to public, and for-profit and nonprofit.
-Known for its collaborative process and client-centered approach, Gensler — led by Managing Director and Principal John Adams, Studio Leader and Senior Associate Lisa Adkins, Design Principals Shamim Ahmadzadegan and Chuck Albright, and many more — has received awards for interior design, been recognized as Design Firm of the Year, and was a finalist in the 2017 Innovation by Design Awards for General Excellence.
+Gensler’s clients come from a variety of national and global market sectors.
+Since its inception, the firm has served over 3,500 clients, some of which are ranked among the top Fortune 500 companies, while others are listed as emerging and established technology giants in the United States.
+Singled out for its success in designing offices, the firm works on projects ranging from large-scale to mid-range, private to public, and for-profit and nonprofit.
+Known for its collaborative process and client-centered approach, Gensler, led by Managing Director and Principal John Adams, Studio Leader and Senior Associate Lisa Adkins, Design Principals Shamim Ahmadzadegan and Chuck Albright, among others, has received notable awards for architecture and interior design.
+In the past, it has been recognized as Design Firm of the Year and was a finalist in the 2017 Innovation by Design Awards for General Excellence.
 Within Atlanta, the firm has completed a number of artistic office designs for high-profile clients.

-Some of Gensler’s notable designs include 525 North Avenue offices, the offices of 22squared (one of Atlanta’s largest independent advertising communications agencies), the Atlanta Tech Village, FOCUS Brands Headquarters, NCR Midtown, the Hyundai Capital Operations Center, and the Mercedes-Benz USA Headquarters.
-Central to Gensler’s designs is sustainability; 22squared originally approached the firm for help redesigning its workspace, and Gensler produced a new design that reduced space needs and overhead and improved knowledge sharing among coworkers by 20 percent.
-The firm’s design for the Hyundai Capital Operations Center, at around 50k square feet, aims to increase productivity and quality of work for employees.
-Each workbench has a view through a window; desk spaces are separated by translucent glass panels allowing privacy without preventing connectivity; and a textured, cloud-like ceiling sits overhead, unique in its composition of 2,425 fabric cones that create the impression of gentle movement.
-A white and gray concrete color palette keeps this modern workplace focused and elegant.
-The design is being reviewed for LEED Gold certification.
+Some of Gensler’s notable designs include workplaces in the 525 North Avenue building, the offices of 22squared, one of Atlanta’s largest independent advertising communications agencies, the Atlanta Tech Village, FOCUS Brands Headquarters, NCR Midtown, the Hyundai Capital Operations Center, and the Mercedes-Benz USA Headquarters.
+Central to Gensler’s designs is sustainability; 22squared originally approached the firm for help redesigning its workspace, and the firm produced solutions that enabled a smarter use of space and enhanced workplace collaboration by 20 percent.
+The firm was also commissioned to design the Hyundai Capital Operations Center.
+The 50,000-square-feet office aims to increase productivity and quality of work for employees.
+Each workbench has a view through a window; desk spaces are separated by translucent glass panels allowing privacy without preventing connectivity; and a textured, cloud-like ceiling sits overhead, unique in its composition of 2,425 fabric cones that create the impression of a gentle movement.
+A white and gray concrete color palette keeps this modern workplace elegant.
+It was designed to pass for USGBC’s LEED Gold certification.